F5Networks/f5-azure-arm-templates/experimental/standalone/3nic/new_stack/README.md

 ## Introduction

 This solution uses an ARM template to launch a three NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
 Traffic flows from the BIG-IP VE to the application servers.
-This is the standard "on-premise like" cloud design where the compute instance of F5 is running with a management, front-end application traffic(Virtual Server) and back-end application interface.
+This is the standard "on-premise like" cloud design where the  BIG-IP VE instance is running with a management, front-end application traffic(Virtual Server) and back-end application interface.

 **Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.